 - Serious injuries or burns

-If you have a medical problem that can’t wait (such as a high fever, earache, or sprain) or an urgent mental health problem, or if you don’t know whether or not to seek medical attention, call 617-253-4481, day or night, for medical advice.
-You'll speak to a triage nurse who may direct you to a hospital emergency room or MIT Medical’s Urgent Care Service.
+If you have an urgent medical problem (such as a high fever, earache, or sprain) or an urgent mental health problem, or if you don’t know whether or not you should seek medical attention, call 617-253-1311, day or night, for medical advice.
+You’ll speak to a triage nurse who may direct you to a hospital emergency room or to MIT Medical’s walk-in Urgent Care Service.
 If you are experiencing symptoms of COVID-19, such as fever, cough, fatigue, or shortness of breath, call MIT Medical’s COVID-19 hotline at 617-253-4865.